 Wood bison: 3,536 bison (2,828 in the wild) free of disease.
 There are six subpopulations of Wood bison in Alberta: Wood Buffalo national Park; Elk Island National Park; Ronald Lake; Wentzel/Wabasca; Hay-Zama; and Etthithun.
 There are 5,136-7,172 wild mature individuals in Canada.

-February 19, 2021 – Six plains bison from Elk Island National Park arrived at Waterton Lakes National Park bison paddock.
+On February 19, six plains bison from Elk Island National Park arrived at Waterton Lakes National Park bison paddock.
 Blackfoot Elders from Kainai Nation, Piikani Nation and Siksika Nation welcomed the bison back to the park, blessing the animals and the land in a private prayer ceremony.
-In 2017 the Kenow Wildfire forced the removal of the bison until now when the range has recovered from the fire and can support the bison.
+In 2017, the Kenow Wildfire forced the removal of the bison until now, when the range has recovered from the fire and can support the bison.

-February 17, 2021 – The Ronald Lake Bison Herd Cooperative Management Board convenes its first meeting.
+On February 17, the Ronald Lake Bison Herd Cooperative Management Board convenes its first meeting.
 The board comprises membership from First Nations, Métis, the provincial and federal government, and resource industries, with AWA being the sole ENGO representation.
 The Board is to provide advice relating to the sustainability of the herd, including sustainability of Indigenous traditional use of and connection to the herd.

-February 12, 2021 – Plains bison are rematriated by the Blood Tribe to serve as the foundation of the Kainai Herd.
+On February 12, plains bison are rematriated by the Blood Tribe to serve as the foundation of the Kainai Herd.